geekyoswald/Android_/ovgu_exam_attendance_docs/07_security_and_privacy_design.md

 Potential impact:

-- Unauthorized access to student roster and attendance data.
+- Unauthorized access to the **participant list** and attendance data.

 Mitigations: